traja-team/traja/paper/paper.md

 This requires converting the trajectory to a trip grid (see Figure 1) and performing PCA on the grid in 2D (Figure [7](#fig:pca){reference-type="ref" reference="fig:pca"}) or 3D (Figure [8](#fig:3dpca){reference-type="ref" reference="fig:3dpca"}).
 Structure in the data is visible if light and dark time periods are compared.

-### Linear Discriminant Analysis
-Linear Discriminant Analysis (LDA) is a method for identifying a manifold separating two or more labelled groups.
-It searches for a linear transformation of the data by maximising the between-class variance and minimising the within-class variance.
-It has been used to identify symmetry of heavy object lifting trajectories [@jeong_linear_2016].
-It behaves similar to PCA in some cases (Figure [9](#fig:LDA){reference-type="ref" reference="fig:LDA"})

 ![3D PCA of Fortasyn trajectory data.
 Daily trajectories (day and night) were binned into 8x8 grids before applying PCA.[]{label="fig:3dpca"}](./images/pca_fortasyn-period-3d.png){#fig:3dpca width=80%}

-![LDA of Fortasyn trajectory
-data.[]{label="fig:LDA"}](./images/lda_fortasyn-period.png){#fig:LDA
-width=80%}

 ### Clustering